 The grid type affects the layout of columns and rows.
 In addition, some grid types affect the format of graphs when auto-expand is on (see page 60).
 To change the grid type, go to Grid Settings in the toolkit and click on Grid Type.
+In explore mode, you may need to check Advanced at the bottom of the toolkit to see these settings.
 The available types depend on the selected widget.